-Flower Power

-Acrylic Painting
+Flower Power Acrylic Painting

-by Betsy Daves Bass

 Flower Power Acrylic Painting Betsy Daves Bass

 Image Description: An abstract painting.
 The thick paint is raised on the surface in vein like lines forming an abstract pattern of shape and color in pinks and purples.